kafkaesque-io/pulsar-test-results/results-apache-pulsar-2.6.3_kesque_1.md

 ### Token-based authentication

 - [x] Clients can connect with token-based authentication enabled
-- [ ] Clients with incorrect token are rejected
+- [x] Clients with incorrect token are rejected

 ### Message retention

-- [ ] Messages can be configured to be retained after they are acknowledged
+- [x] Messages can be configured to be retained after they are acknowledged
-- [ ] Retained messages can be added back to subscription
+- [x] Retained messages can be added back to subscription
-- [ ] Readers can retrieve all retained messages
+- [x] Readers can retrieve all retained messages

 ### Non persistent messages

-- [ ] Non-persistent messages can be sent and received
+- [x] Non-persistent messages can be sent and received
-- [ ] Stats for non-persistent messages are correct
+- [x] Stats for non-persistent messages are correct

 ### Resource clean up
-- [ ] Persistent topics with no consumers/producers/subscriptions are removed
+- [x] Persistent topics with no consumers/producers/subscriptions are removed
-- [ ] Non-persistent topics with no consumers/producers/subscriptions are removed
+- [x] Non-persistent topics with no consumers/producers/subscriptions are removed
-- [ ] Partitioned topics with no consumers/producers/subscriptions are removed
+- [x] Partitioned topics with no consumers/producers/subscriptions are removed
-- [ ] Subscriptions with no backlog are removed (when enabled)
+- [x] Subscriptions with no backlog are removed (when enabled)
-- [ ] Persistent topics that have been cleaned up do not re-appear
+- [x] Persistent topics that have been cleaned up do not re-appear
-- [ ] Non-persistent topics that have been cleaned up do not re-appear
-- [ ] Non-persistent topics with schema that have been cleaned up do not re-appear
+- [x] Non-persistent topics that have been cleaned up do not re-appear

+Non-persistent topics re-appear after cleanup if the stats endpoint is called against them.

 ### Tiered storage

-- [ ] AWS S3.
+- [x] AWS S3.
 Messages offloaded to tiered storage and retrieved from tiered storage
-- [ ] Google Cloud Storage.
+- [x] Google Cloud Storage.
 Messages offloaded to tiered storage and retrieved from tiered storage
-- [ ] Tardigrade Cloud Storage.
+- [x] Tardigrade Cloud Storage.
 Messages offloaded to tiered storage and retrieved from tiered storage
+- [x] Automatic offload works for globally configured offload
+- [x] Manual offload works for globally configured offload
-- [ ] Automatic offload can be configured globally in  `broker.conf`
+- [x] Per namespace offload policies can be configured
-- [ ] Automatic offload can be configured at the namespace level
+- [x] Automatic offload works for namespace configured offload
-- [ ] Namespace level automatic offload configuration persists over upgrade
+- [x] Manual offload works for namespace configured offload

 ### Functions

-- [ ] Upload Java function
+- [x] Upload Java function
-- [ ] Upload Python function
+- [x] Upload Python function
-- [ ] Delete Java function
+- [x] Delete Java function
-- [ ] Delete Python function
+- [x] Delete Python function
-- [ ] Update Java function
+- [x] Update Java function
-- [ ] Update Python function
+- [x] Update Python function
-- [ ] Trigger Java function
+- [x] Trigger Java function
-- [ ] Trigger Python function
+- [x] Trigger Python function
-- [ ] Create function with multiple instances
+- [x] Create function with multiple instances
-- [ ] Restart all instances of a function
+- [x] Restart all instances of a function
-- [ ] Restart one instance of a function
+- [x] Restart one instance of a function
-- [ ] Stop all instances of a function
+- [x] Stop all instances of a function
-- [ ] Stop one instance of a function
+- [x] Stop one instance of a function
-- [ ] Start all instances of a function
+- [x] Start all instances of a function
-- [ ] Start one instance of a function
+- [x] Start one instance of a function
-- [ ] Function with multiple input topics
+- [x] Function with multiple input topics
-- [ ] Windowed function
+- [x] Windowed function
-- [ ] Function with state storage
+- [x] Function with state storage
+- [x] Function logs display correctly
-- [ ] Function with metrics
+- [x] Function stats display correctly
+- [x] Process runtime
+- [x] Kubernetes runtime

 ### Sinks

-- [ ] Add sink from built-ins
+- [x] Add sink from built-ins
-- [ ] Delete a sink
+- [x] Delete a sink
-- [ ] Update a sink
+- [x] Update a sink
-- [ ] Create sink with multiple instances
+- [x] Create sink with multiple instances
-- [ ] Restart all instances of a sink
+- [x] Restart all instances of a sink
-- [ ] Restart one instance of a sink
+- [x] Restart one instance of a sink
-- [ ] Stop all instances of a sink
+- [x] Stop all instances of a sink
-- [ ] Stop one instance of a sink
+- [x] Stop one instance of a sink
-- [ ] Start all instances of a sink
+- [x] Start all instances of a sink
-- [ ] Start one instance of a sink
+- [x] Start one instance of a sink
 - [x] End-to-end sink test using JDBC sink.
 Publish messages that populate mysql table.
+- [x] Sink stats display correctly

 ### Source

-- [ ] Add source from built-ins
+- [x] Add source from built-ins
-- [ ] Delete a source
+- [x] Delete a source
-- [ ] Update a source
+- [x] Update a source
-- [ ] Create source with multiple instances
+- [x] Create source with multiple instances
-- [ ] Restart all instances of a source
+- [x] Restart all instances of a source
-- [ ] Restart one instance of a source
+- [x] Restart one instance of a source
-- [ ] Stop all instances of a source
+- [x] Stop all instances of a source
-- [ ] Stop one instance of a source
+- [x] Stop one instance of a source
-- [ ] Start all instances of a source
+- [x] Start all instances of a source
-- [ ] Start one instance of a source
+- [x] Start one instance of a source
 - [x] End-to-end sink test using source.
 Send messages that end up in Pulsar topic.
+- [x] Source stats display correctly